Blitz Gas Can Attorney

 The two companies agreed to pay $161 million toward settlements before the Blitz gas can attorneys begin hearings, although both parties still deny any responsibility or defect in the product that would result in injuries.
 Still, although manufacturers assert that individuals should know how to properly use the products and that any injuries that occur are the result of misuse, plaintiffs argue that the cans are more prone to internal combustion and are therefore unsafe, defective and dangerous because they lack a flame arrester.
 Testing conducted by the U.S. Department of Alcohol Tobacco and Firearms concluded that 13 out of 17 Blitz gas cans exploded even when they were used in a safe manner, resulting in 13-foot-high flames and liquid burning gasoline splattered over a five-foot area.

 Do You Need a Blitz Gas Can Attorney?

-If you or someone you love have been injured in a Blitz gas can explosion, contact the Blitz gas can attorney at Johnson Firm, Anthony C. Johnson, today for a free, no-obligation consultation and to learn more about your legal rights.
+If you or someone you love have been injured in a Blitz gas can explosion, contact the Blitz gas can attorney at Linville Johnson, Anthony C. Johnson, today for a free, no-obligation consultation and to learn more about your legal rights.
 We will help you to determine if you are eligible to recover damages for your injuries, and we will connect you with an experienced attorney who will handle your Blitz gas can lawsuit.
 Depending on the circumstances surrounding the incident, you may be eligible to seek compensation for your injuries.